bnbmedia/further/README.md

 }
 ```

 When possible, the app will attempt to "connect" to the alternate device, solely for the sake of establishing a "disconnect time," and allowing the app to calculate length of time two devices were in range of one another.
-This is not an implemented feature, but is being built with the intent that future health guidance could indicate that transmission of COVID-19 may require a certain time elapsing.
+This is not an implemented feature, but is being built with the intent that future health guidance could indicate time-based exposure may play a factor in the severity of overall transmissions.

 # How It Works - Questionnaire
 Within the app exists the functionality to self-report responses to the following questions;